Certification and Classification of Linear Quantum Error Mitigation Methods: Certification Scheme

-\secL{LowNoiseRegime} In the small noise level regime, the noise level (a function of the noise amplitude: \(\noiseAmplitude\) and the number of gates: \(\nGate\), see \secR{NL}) in the circuit is small (\eg \(\noiseLevel\ll 1\)) so that we consider only the highest orders in \(\noiseLevel\).
+\secL{LowNoiseRegime} In the small-noise-level regime, the noise level (a function of the noise amplitude: \(\noiseAmplitude\) and the number of gates: \(\nGate\), see \secR{NL}) in the circuit is small (\eg \(\noiseLevel\ll 1\)) so that we consider only the lowest orders of \(\noiseLevel\).
 In this regime we denote the neglected component:

-this tends to zero in the limit \(\noiseLevel\rightarrow 0\), which is the small noise limit.
+this tends to zero in the limit \(\noiseLevel\rightarrow 0\), which is the small-noise limit.
 It is in this regime that we calculate the proxy bias but it may be possible to generalise to other regimes.